OwenFeik/mdwiki/README.md

 * Allow omission of links; automatically link to `snakecase(title)` or some similar simple mapping.
 * Warn for missing files when processing links.
+* Links start on a new line.
+* Headings have a leading space.